Energy Reflection and Transmission of Interfaces in $T\bar{T}$-deformed CFT: Conclusions and outlook

 \section{Conclusions and outlook}

 Let us summarize our work.
 In this paper, we have studied energy transport properties of an interface gluing a pair of $T \bar T$-deformed 1+1D holographic CFTs.
 Gluing of such CFTs must obey the relation $c_L\mu_L = c_R \mu_R$.
 Our approach has been two-fold.
 Firstly, we have used the flow equations of $T \bar T$ deformation to compute the vevs of the stress-tensor in the deformed theory.
 Since the flow equations are state-dependent, for the concreteness of our analysis, we chose two classes of states \textemdash ~ a NESS with a heat current and a scattering state.
 In this context, we have also proposed a non-linear modification of the usual gluing conditions, captured by a function of the incoming fluxes, which we call the transmission function.
 The non-linear matching conditions ensure continuity of current across the interface.
-For the equivalence of the two matching conditions under the exchange of incoming fluxes, the transmission function must be purely antisymmetric in its arguments.
+Furthermore, the self-consistency of the matching conditions under the exchange of the incoming fluxes requires the transmission function to be purely antisymmetric in its arguments.
+For the scattering state, the non-trivial temporal dependence of the fluxes restricts our analysis to linear order only, wherein the transmission function can be equivalently recast as a frequency-dependent transmission coefficient.
+This in turn puts an upper bound on the allowed frequencies following from the unitarity constraints.

 In a parallel approach, we have used the mixed-boundary condition interpretation of the deformation along with the thin-brane model of ICFT, to reproduce the flow equation results by performing a holographic computation in the bulk dual of these states.
 Towards that, we have given a rigorous account of gluing a pair of deformed geometries across the brane obeying the standard Israel junction conditions.
-For the NESS, we have reproduced the transmission function up to quartic order in incoming fluxes, whereas for the scattering state we have precisely reproduced the energy-dependent transmission coefficient from various holographic conditions. {\gp We can see these results as a partial generalization of the universality property of the energy transmission coefficient in the CFT, extended now to the non-linear (for the NESS) or frequency-dependent (for the scattering state) coefficients.
+For the NESS, we have reproduced the transmission function up to quartic order in incoming fluxes, whereas for the scattering state we have precisely reproduced the energy-dependent transmission coefficient from various holographic conditions.
+In {\gp We can see these results as a partial generalization of the universality property of the energy transmission coefficient in the CFT, extended now to the non-linear (for the NESS) or frequency-dependent (for the scattering state) coefficients.
 As we have discussed, however, we cannot ascertain the universality in the sense of independence from the operator that creates the excitation.}